thanhkeke97/Rokid-Maps/README.md

 - **Share internet with glasses** — Send your phone's hotspot credentials to the glasses so they can download map tiles directly instead of going through the Bluetooth proxy.
 - **Imperial or metric** — Your choice.
 - **Mini map mode** — Toggle from the phone to switch the glasses to a compact layout: small map at the bottom, just the direction and distance, no notifications.
+- **Show speed on glasses** — Toggle to display your current speed in the glasses status bar.
+Respects your imperial/metric setting.
+- **Show speed limit on glasses** — Toggle to display the road's speed limit next to your speed.
+When you exceed the limit, a warning indicator appears.
+- **Turn alert on glasses** — Toggle to show a large turn overlay on the glasses when approaching a turn (within 200m).
+Auto-dismisses after the turn.
+- **Map tile cache** — Configurable disk cache (50/100/200/500 MB) for map tiles on both phone and glasses.
+Tiles load from cache on subsequent visits.
+Clear cache button with real-time usage display.
 - **Keeps running in the background** — Uses a WakeLock so your GPS and Bluetooth keep working when the phone screen turns off.
 It'll ask about battery optimization so Android doesn't kill it.

 ### On the Glasses